cid-harvard/vis-toolkit/README.md

  * Either from the visualization itslef, or with auto-generated widgets
  * Binding with external buttons/widgets

+* Visual manager
+* Initialize components constructors
+* Use d3.dispatch and custom events for transimtions management

 ## What it should achieve

 * Should be fast (e.g. only requires attributes to be loaded once)